-- 3. Turn the ignition switch to the ON/RUN position without starting the engine. - 4.
-Press and maintain firm pressure on the brake pedal. - 5.
-Insert a screwdriver or similar tool into the hole at the front of the cupholder and push and hold the override release lever forward. - 6.
-Move the shift lever into the NEUTRAL position. - 7.
-The vehicle may then be started in NEUTRAL. - 8.
+- 4. Turn the ignition to the ACC or ON/RUN position, but do not start the engine. - 5.
+Press and maintain firm pressure on the brake pedal. - 6.
+Insert a screwdriver or similar tool into the access hole (at the front of the cupholder) and push and hold the override release lever forward.

+- 7. Move the shift lever to the NEUTRAL position. - 8.
+The vehicle may then be started in NEUTRAL. - 9.
 Reinstall the cupholder liner.